Porch of the Maidens (Asomaton) After Yannis Tsarouchis and Henri Cartier-Bresson 2022

 Ed 5 + 1 AP

-In making this photograph I have tried to help move the relationship between the photography and archaeology into a new territory, one inhabited by ghosts that remind us again and again that distant and remote pasts remain vibrantly alive in all of us.
+The Asomaton caryatids have captured the imagination of Greek and foreign artists alike.
+Yannis Tsarouchis rendered them in gouache in 1964 and Henri Cartier-Bresson famously photographed two old women wearing black walking beneath them in 1953.
+In making this photograph Hazewinkel has tried to help move the relationship between the photography and archaeology into a new territory, one inhabited by ghosts that remind us again and again that distant and remote pasts surround us and remain vibrantly alive in all of us.